Louise Harnby | Crime Fiction and Thriller Editor

 Picture

-The first stage of the marketing plan asked for a commitment to active marketing.
+The first stage of an effective promotion plan is a commitment to active marketing.

 If you’re simply waiting for a solution to present itself, you’re merely involved.
 And that’s a very different proposition from being committed.